 During our session, Sheila shared three types of feedback: Appreciation, Coaching, & Evaluation.

-- Appreciation is essential to helping your colleagues feel seen, validated, and understood.
+Appreciation is essential to helping your colleagues feel seen, validated, and understood.
 This is essential to building trust and collaboration.

 Coachingis simply observations that can help us improve.
 This feedback can come from many sources, not just your supervisor.

-- Finally, Evaluation is feedback that compares you to others on the team or against the goals & expectations you are striving to attain.
-While the periodic performance review might be a source of anxiety, most can agree that this feedback is essential to our need to know where we stand in our organizations.
+Finally, Evaluation is the feedback that compares you to others on the team or against the goals & expectations you are striving to attain.
+While the periodic performance review might be a source of anxiety, most agree that this feedback is essential to our need to know where we stand in our organizations.

 The 3 Challenges of Feedback

 One of the most enlightening sections of our feedback workshop is the three challenges when receiving feedback: the challenge to See, of We, and being Me.

 The first is the difficulty of getting a clear picture of what the person giving the feedback is observing.
 By seeking clarification as to the source of the input and the desired or expected change, one can begin to visualize through a perspective outside our own.